Asquidy/Asquidy.github.io/_papers/2013-06-12-google-search.md

 ---
 layout: post
-title: The Impact of Unemployment Insurance on Job Search
+title: "The Impact of Unemployment Insurance on Job Search"
 category: research
 ---